 If you are flying, your Pacific Northwest road trip will usually start in Seattle or Portland.
 I flew to Seattle with Icelandair from Amsterdam, a super scenic flight right over Greenland.
 I had my nose against the window most of the time, looking at the gigantic ice fields below me non-stop.
 Upon arrival in Seattle I quite easily went through security (they just asked me why I was solo traveling in the US) and straight after I picked up my rental car.
 As my flight arrived quite late in the afternoon, I had booked myself an overnight in Motel 6 Seattle South.
 A simple hotel providing all I needed for my first night.

 Overnight in Motel 6 Seattle SeaTac Airport South.
+All overnight options near Seattle Airport can be found here.

 More tips on where to stay in Seattle can be found on this post by The Broke Backpacker.